How to Manage Saved Passwords in Chrome: 2024 Guide

 Quick summary of the best password managers for Chrome:

 • 🥇 1.
-1Password — Best overall password manager for Chrome with excellent security and lots of useful extras.
+1Password — Best password manager for Chrome with excellent security and extras.

 • 🥈 2.
-Dashlane — Highly secure password manager for Chrome with a good VPN + dark web monitoring.
+Dashlane — Highly secure password manager with a good VPN + dark web monitoring.

 • 🥉 3.
-RoboForm — Budget-friendly password manager for Chrome with advanced form-filling capabilities.
+RoboForm — Budget-friendly password manager with form-filling capabilities.

 Frequently Asked Questions